Narayana Institute of Cardiac Sciences

-Narayana Institute of Cardiac Sciences (NICS) is a Joint Commission International and NABH-accredited hospital in Bommasandra, Bangalore, India, operated by the Narayana Health group.
-This super-specialty flagship cardiac hospital of Narayana Health is one of the largest in the world and is equipped with 23 dedicated cardiac operation theatres and five Digital Cath Labs, of which one is a Hybrid, capable of performing both interventional cardiac procedures as well as complex heart surgeries.
+Narayana Institute of Cardiac Sciences (NICS) is a cardiac hospital in Bommasandra, Bangalore, India, operated by Narayana Health.
+Accredited by Joint Commission International and the NABH, the facility contains 23 cardiac operation theatres and five digital catheterization laboratories, including a hybrid laboratory for interventional procedures and complex heart surgeries.

-The hospital was commissioned in 2000 as part of NH Health City, by Dr. Devi Prasad Shetty the Chairman and Founder of Narayana Health, who has performed nearly 15,000 heart surgeries.
-Its purpose as a center was to focus on complex cardiac surgery and heart transplantation.
+The hospital was commissioned in 2000 as part of NH Health City by Devi Shetty, the founder of Narayana Health.
+The facility specializes in cardiac surgery and heart transplantation.